White Sox vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In six games as the favorite over the last 10 matchups, the White Sox have a record of 4-2.
+- In three games as the underdog over the last 10 matchups, the White Sox have posted a mark of 2-1.

+- When it comes to the over/under, the White Sox and their foes are 4-6-0 in their previous 10 contests.

-- The White Sox have three wins against the spread in their last six chances.
+- The White Sox have gone 3-2-0 against the spread over their past 10 contests (five of those games had a spread listed by bookmakers).

 Read More About This Game